hashicorp/vault/website/source/docs/audit/file.html.md

 ## Configuration

-Note the difference between `audit-enable` command options and the `file` backend configuration options.
-Use `vault audit-enable -help` to see the command options.
+Note the difference between `audit enable` command options and the `file` backend configuration options.
+Use `vault audit enable -help` to see the command options.
 Following are the configuration options available for the backend.

 <dl class="api">